cunnie/writings/i_am_become_forever.md

 than the room.
 Bigger than the building, which was quite bunker-like, she noticed.
 No doubt some artifact of the fifties.

-_I'm there_, she thought to herself. _I'm in that state again, the one Tyrion described._
+_I am here_, she thought to herself. _I have entered the state where I met Tyrion._

 She could see all around her.
 She had no body that she could determine.
 Unlike the previous facility, which had but one silver strand, this building had many